Woodenman23/Worklog/README.md

 ### 11
 - Essence of Linear Algebra (Refresher) - lecture 8: Nonsquare Matrices as dimensional transformations
 - Flask app with Python (Tech with Tim YouTube Tutorial) - Sqlalchemy used to generate databases and add user information to them from user input on registration forms (steep learning curve).
 Flask-login package used to alter UX based on whether or not user is logged in.

+### 13-22 -- ON VACATION IN SOUTH PERU --

+### 19
+- Pygame - Started work on tic tac toe app to practice pygame skills

+### 20
+- Flask app with Python (Tech with Tim YouTube Tutorial) - Fixed bugs with login/logout system, allowed users to make text notes and store them on the website